 4. Further Exploration

-This is just a quick overview to get you started with OpenNebula, you can also try the VDC Quick Start Guide with this sandbox.
-If you liked it, you may want to check the OpenNebula documentation for more information on how to deploy OpenNebula in your infrastructure and a detailed version of the OpenNebula features
+This is just a quick overview to get you started with OpenNebula.
+If you liked it, you may want to check the OpenNebula documentation for more information on how to deploy OpenNebula in your infrastructure and a detailed version of the OpenNebula features.

 Logs are located in

 /var/log/one.
 Be sure to check that in order to troubleshoot.
-If you need assistance, send us an email to support.
+If you need assistance, head out to our forum.